wso2/react-vizgrammar/README.md

 checkout the [samples and documentation](https://wso2.github.io/react-vizgrammar)

 ### Chart `config` prop
-Users have to provide parameters for the widget using config object inorder to create the chart type they require.
+Users have to provide parameters for the widget using config object in order to create the chart type they require.
 It is a JSON object that has a well defined configuration attributes to customize the chart.

-Following is a basic configuration to plot a line chart,
+The following is a basic configuration to plot a line chart:
 ```javascript
     let config = {
         x : "rpm",